Canary Black: Production

 Canary Black was first introduced at the 2022 Cannes Film Market as a spy thriller directed by Pierre Morel, written by Matthew Kennedy, and starring Kate Beckinsale.
 At the American Film Market later that year, the first images of the production were released as Anton put the film up for sale.

 Filming began in Croatia in October 2022, and continued through January 2023.
 Filming took place primarily in Zagreb, where shooting interrupted service for several trams in Zagreb to control the environment of the outdoor action sequences, which included Beckinsale flying over the city from a drone and hanging from rooftops.
 Filming in Zagreb utilized the Dinamo Zagreb's Stadion Maksimir as a movie set, and the city of Rovinj doubled for Tokyo.

-The end scene was filmed in Ljubljana, Slovenia at the triple bridge.
+The end scene was filmed in Ljubljana (Slovenia) at the Triple bridge.

+The film is dedicated to Ray Stevenson, who died a year before it was released.

 Release

 Canary Black was released on Prime Video on October 24, 2024.